algerza/reddit_comments_sarcasm_detection/README.md

 3. Logistc Regression model's Jupyter notebook
 4. RoBERTa model's Jupyter notebook
 5. Final results for each model (csv's with their predicted labels) and summary table with a model comparison

+## Next steps
+- Compare more models' performance (i.e. Random Forest)
+- Create more datasets for RoBERTa in order to improve accuracy: comment + parent comment, clean data, etc
+- Re-organize and polish the code for a smooth deployment with Docker
+- Refactor the code, loading an already trained model, and predict only the latest inputs to simulate a production environment where fast and accurate output is required